-In April, 2005, the Ontario Heritage Act (OHA) was strengthened to provide municipalities and the province with enhanced powers to Conserve Ontario's heritage.
-A number of improvements were made with respect to designation providing a clearer process and better protection for designated properties, including protection from demolition.
+In April, 2005, the Ontario Heritage Act was strengthened to provide municipalities and the province with enhanced powers to conserve Ontario's heritage.
+A number of improvements were made with respect to designation, providing a clearer process and better protection for designated properties, including protection from demolition.

 In 1996, the Town of Fort Erie established the Local Architectural Conservation Advisory Committee (LACAC) to advise Council regarding heritage conservation measures as set out in the Ontario Heritage Act.
 Today, the Municipal Heritage Standing Committee (MHSC) (formally LACAC), advises Council on heritage matters.

-Since that time, 19 individual properties have been designated under the OHA.
-In addition, the Ironwood Tree located in Ridgeway Battlefield Park was designated as a Heritage Tree in 2015.
+Since that time, 23 individual properties have been designated under the OHA.

-Section 27 of the OHA requires the clerk of every municipality to keep a publicly accessible register of properties that are of cultural heritage value or interest situated in the municipality.
+Section 27 of the Ontario Heritage Act requires the clerk of every municipality to keep a publicly accessible register of properties that are of cultural heritage value or interest situated in the municipality.